Harsh9650/Harsh9650.github.io/_pages/about.md

 ---
  permalink: /
- title: "Harish Sharma"
+ title: "About"
+ excerpt: "About me"
  author_profile: true
  redirect_from:
    - /about/
    - /about.html
  ---

-Hi, I’m a **PhD researcher in Computer Science at Maynooth University, Ireland**.
+Hi, I’m **Harish Sharma, a PhD researcher in Computer Science at Maynooth University, Ireland**.
 My research focuses on Evolutionary Algorithms, Machine Learning, and Spatial Data Science (GIS), with applications in optimising complex systems.
 I hold an MSc in Data Science and Analytics and a BTech in Instrumentation and Control Engineering.

 I have experience in both academia and industry, having worked as a Machine Learning Research Intern at AMD, where I developed neural network performance projection models for FPGA architectures.
 Additionally, I have experience as a Teaching Assistant and Lab Demonstrator, leading tutorials for programming, algorithms, and spatial databases.